-The Alpala deposit lies along the NNW trending crustal scale Chimbo-Toachi Fault Zone and is hosted by quartz diorite stocks.
-It that intrudes a sequence that is underlain by basement tholeiitic MORB basalts of the Dagua-Piñón Terrane, which were progressively overlain by Palaeocene to Eocene submarine volcanosedimentary rocks along the Macuchi Volcanic Arc in northern Ecuador, followed by sedimentary rocks of the Eocene Tortuga Formation and then by emergent andesitic volcanic breccias that formed the Oligocene to mid-Miocene San Juan de Lachas Formation.
+The Alpala deposit lies along the NE-SW trending crustal scale Toachi Fault Zone and is hosted by diorite and quartz diorite stocks and dykes.
+These stocks and dykes intrude a sequence that is underlain by basement tholeiitic MORB basalts of the Dagua-Piñón Terrane, which were progressively overlain by Palaeocene to Eocene submarine volcanosedimentary rocks of the Macuchi Volcanics along the Macuchi Volcanic Arc in northern Ecuador, followed by sedimentary rocks of the Eocene Tortuga Formation and then by emergent andesitic volcanic breccias that formed the Oligocene to mid-Miocene San Juan de Lachas Formation.

 The Tortuga Formation is the oldest exposed sequence in the deposit area and comprises sedimentary rocks of inferred Eocene age that outcrop SW of the Alpala deposit where they comprise interbedded shale and greywacke (Graves, 2012).
 Equivalent units are observed elsewhere in the district, and locally interdigitate with the lower parts of the San Juan de Lachas Formation.